-In no particular order (because I don’t remember what order they were in) during one miserable test I failed with no minors and one major fault because I gestured for someone to go past me when I was reversing around a corner.
+In no particular order (because I don’t remember what order they were in), during one miserable test I failed with no minors and one major fault because I gestured for someone to go past me while I was reversing around a corner.

 I also nearly crashed during one test.
 Yeah, that one was bad.
 I was turning out of a junction and some knobhead had parked opposite it, and in my nervousness I overshot the distance and missed fully crashing into the car by around a centimetre.

-The worst part was that I figured that maybe driving in a car I wasn’t used to was throwing me during tests, so instead of the dual control instructor’s car, I decided to use my scrappy little Clio.
+The worst part was that I figured that maybe driving in a car I wasn’t used to was throwing me during tests, so instead of the dual controlled instructor’s car, I decided to use my scrappy little Clio.
 Without dual controls.
-Of course, it was no use telling the instructor that as he kicked the air trying to hit the emergency brake on his side as I sped towards his certain death.
+Of course, it was no use telling the examiner that as he kicked the air trying to hit the brake on his side as I sped towards his certain death.

 I’m sure I’ve taken years off that poor examiner’s life.